-How Extraordinary Partnerships with the Arts and Humanities
+How the Arts and Humanities are Transforming America

 Jenny Gottstein, Director of Games at The GoGame, a company that builds interactive experiences and high-tech adventures around the world, recently remarked that, "Studying Arts & Humanities engenders a healthy sense of curiosity and wonder - not only with regards to how the world actually is, but how it might be.
 Some might call those who chose this path of study ‘dreamers’ but the truth is, they are ‘futurists.’
 And having produced interactive games for thousands of companies around the world, I can tell you, the best ones are powered by futurists."

 Extraordinary Partnerships gives voice to artists and humanists across America who are building partnerships, developing new methodologies, launching projects and starting initiatives that are affecting positive and lasting social change.
 These individuals are transforming their communities, their businesses, their environments and building more inclusive, holistic and humanistic solutions to our contemporary challenges.

 In this edited volume the personal accounts of cultural community leaders, artists, educators, scholars and business professionals from all fields and disciplines enter into dialogue to showcase how deeply social and responsible transformations are being driven in partnership with the arts and humanities.

 As such, the personal essays compiled in this volume exemplify how individuals, groups, and organizations use artistic and humanistic principles to explore new structures and new ways of thinking and interacting to reimagine society.